From Voids to Clusters: Mergers and Evolutionary Pathways of Star-Forming and Quenched Low-Mass Galaxies: Conclusions

 (4) Quenched void galaxies are not subject to environmental quenching mechanisms such as strangulation or ram pressure stripping \citep{rodriguez2024evolutionary}.
 However, they consistently reside in more massive dark matter halos within twice their stellar half-mass radius over the past 8 Gyr, especially at higher stellar masses.
 This may enhance star formation efficiency and accelerate gas consumption, leading to declining gas content and SFRs over the last 5 Gyr \citep{boylan2025accelerated}.

-(5) We find that the evolution of the black hole accretion rate (\(\dot{M}_{\rm BH}\)) closely follows the trend of the star formation rate (SFR) across environments.
-While star-forming galaxies sustain their accretion activity over time, quenched galaxies exhibit a significant decline in \(\dot{M}_{\rm BH}\) during the last \(\sim 2\) Gyr.
-This correlation supports the established connection between gas-rich mergers, central star formation, and SMBH growth, suggesting that the suppressed accretion rates in quenched galaxies arise from reduced late-time merger activity and limited gas inflow, especially in void environments.

-(6) Our results show that star-forming galaxies in voids exhibit a higher overall merger fraction, including major, minor, and mini mergers, compared to all of our samples. interestingly, mini mergers are significantly more common in void environments, indicating that low-density regions promote interactions with lower stellar mass ratios.
-Across cosmic time, star-forming galaxies maintain higher major and minor merger fractions than quenched galaxies, especially in voids, suggesting that mergers do not typically suppress star formation in the stellar mass range $10^{8.5} \leq M_\star/M_\odot \leq 10^{10.5}$.

-(7) Our analysis of merger histories reveals that in the early universe (\(>10.5\) Gyr), quenched galaxies—regardless of environment—experienced a higher rate of mergers, especially major and multiple mergers, compared to star-forming galaxies.
-This likely contributed to their rapid early mass assembly and quenching.
-In more recent epochs (\(<8\) Gyr), environmental effects become increasingly significant.
-In clusters, star-forming and quenched galaxies exhibit similar merger fractions, suggesting shared external influences.
-In contrast, in voids, star-forming galaxies continue to undergo more frequent major and minor mergers, while quenched galaxies show a sharp decline in such events.
-This environmental divergence highlights a slower mass assembly and possibly reduced supermassive black hole growth in quenched void galaxies compared to their cluster counterparts.
+(5) Our results in analysing merger statistics reveal several key trends: \begin{itemize} \item Merger activity is strongly environment-dependent, with void galaxies experiencing more mergers—especially mini and minor mergers—toward recent times, whereas at earlier epochs the merger histories of void and cluster galaxies are broadly similar.

+\item Star-forming galaxies show a smooth and moderate environmental dependence, with merger fractions increasing toward the present day (reaching $R \sim 1.6$--$1.8$) but without the dramatic reversals seen in quenched systems.

+\item Quenched galaxies exhibit the strongest environmental contrast, with void quenched galaxies undergoing far more small mergers at late times (mini: $R \sim 3.0$--$3.3$, minor: $R \sim 2.7$--$2.9$), while at intermediate epochs clusters dominate their merger activity ($R \sim 0.6$--$0.8$).

-(8) Our findings show that star-forming galaxies experience their last mergers (major and minor) more recently than quenched galaxies, indicating later mass assembly.
-Quenched galaxies, especially in voids, undergo earlier mergers and thus have earlier mass assembly.
-The greater absolute redshift differences (ADR) in voids highlight a clearer distinction in merger histories between quenched and star-forming galaxies compared to clusters.
+\item The timing of the last mergers differs across environments: star-forming galaxies experience their last mergers more recently than quenched galaxies, with the largest redshift differences (ADR) occurring in voids—indicating a stronger separation in assembly histories in low-density environments.

-(9) Over the past 8 Gyr, star-forming galaxies in voids exhibit the highest major merger fractions across all stellar mass bins, surpassing both quenched and cluster counterparts.
-Major mergers are more frequent in star-forming than quenched galaxies, with this discrepancy being more pronounced in void environments.
-Notably, major mergers in low-mass galaxies (\(10^{8.5} - 10^{10.5} \, M_\odot\)) do not appear to trigger quenching or significantly reduce star formation.
-Minor and mini mergers are also more abundant in voids, with mini mergers showing strong dependence on both environment and stellar mass.
-Galaxies with higher stellar masses have experienced more frequent mini merger events, particularly in multiple merger cases.